CUBRID/cubrid-testtools/CTP/doc/shell/shell_guide.md

 ```

 ### create .cubrid.sh file
-If cubrid has never been installed on the machine, we need create file '.cubrid.sh' at $HOME path manually
+If cubrid has never been installed on the machine, we need create file '.cubrid.sh' at $HOME path manually.
 *.cubrid.sh file:*
 ```
 CUBRID=/home/shell/CUBRID
 CUBRID_DATABASES=$CUBRID/databases